Uchechi090/Trivia-app-project/README.md

 #### Backend

 From the backend folder run `pip install requirements.txt`.
 All required packages are included in the requirements file.
+The `.env.example` file contains the list of environment variables required by the project.

 To run the application run the following commands:
 ```